Tiernan Brady

-Politics
+Electoral politics

-Brady was elected to Bundoran Town Council in 1999 and re-elected in 2004.
+As a member of Fianna Fáil, Brady was elected to Bundoran Town Council in 1999 and re-elected in 2004.
 He twice served as council chair.
 In 2005 Brady introduced Ireland's first derelict property tax to address underdevelopment and hoarding of properties by developers.

 As council chair, Brady proposed the creation of special coastal conservation zones to prevent residential zoning in areas of natural beauty.
 These proposals pitted him against councillors from his own party, Fianna Fáil, but they passed.
 In 2007 Brady let it be known that he would not stand again.

 From 2000 to 2007 he served as Director of Organisation for Pat "the Cope" Gallagher, MEP and Mary Coughlan, TD.

 In October 2013 Brady announced that he would seek to be the Fianna Fáil candidate in the Dublin constituency for the 2014 European elections but was unsuccessful.

 In October 2018, Brady announced his intention to seek the Fianna Fáil nomination for the Dublin constituency in the European Parliament.

-Equality campaigner – Ireland
+Activism in Ireland

 In 2009 Brady became Director of Gay HIV Strategies with GLEN – The Gay and Lesbian Equality Network.
 GLEN successfully lobbied to pass the Civil Partnership Act in 2011.
 In April 2013 Brady addressed the Constitutional Convention to argue for marriage equality.
 In 2012 he led the successful bid for Dublin to host the 15th Annual Conference of the International Lesbian and Gay Association – Europe (ILGA-Europe) and chaired the conference organising committee.
 The ILGA conference is the largest of its kind in Europe with delegates from over 40 countries attending.

-In the summer of 2014 the Irish government announced that there would a referendum on marriage equality in May 2015.
+In the summer of 2014, the Irish government announced that there would a referendum on marriage equality in May 2015.
 Yes Equality became the main campaign for the Yes side.
-In tis first major activity Brady headed up the Register to Vote campaign aimed to increase enrolment in advance of the vote.
+In its first major activity Brady headed up the Register to Vote campaign aimed to increase enrolment in advance of the vote.
 The campaign was a huge success enrolling over 40,000 new voters making it the most successful enrolment campaign in the country's history.

 Brady then became the Political Director of Yes Equality, working closely with political parties and political leaders from across the political spectrum to maximise and coordinate the impact of the campaign.
 The national campaign won with a 62% vote in favour of marriage equality making Ireland the first country in the world to have passed marriage equality by a public vote.

-In March 2015 Brady launched Ireland's first community based rapid HIV testing programme, the Knownow project.
+In March 2015, Brady launched Ireland's first community-based rapid HIV testing programme, the Knownow project.
 It became Europe's most successful testing programme of its kind.